How should I dissolve peptides?

 What is peptide purity?

 Peptide purity does not include any water or salts in the sample.
 TFA results from HPLC purification.
-The free N-terminus and other side chains such as Arg, Lys, and His form trifluoroacetate and this allows small amounts of TFA to contaminate the peptides.
+The free N-terminus and other side chains such as Arg, Lys, and His form trifluoroacetate, and this allow small amounts of TFA to contaminate the peptides.
 Peptides are usually delivered as trifluoroacetate containing residual water.
 Even in lyophilized peptides, varying amounts of noncovalently bound water still exist.

 What are other substances (impurities) in the peptides?